HermesBoots/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 Printing integers in a list and handling exceptions if an item isn't a number or there aren't enough items to print.

 ## Integers Division with Debug
-Divide 2 integers, handling exceptions.
+Dividing 2 integers, handling exceptions.

+## Divide a List
+Dividing sequential values in a list, handling exceptions.